mattmaynes2/aria/reports/research/06-CustomDevices.md

 A light sensor provides a non-binary input to the machine learning component.
 Similar to a motion sensor, the level of light in a room may be related to the behaviour of many other devices.

-- Dimmer switch
+- Variable-voltage switch

-A dimmer switch is an example of a non-binary output device.
+A variable-voltage switch is an example of a non-binary output device.
+A variable-voltage switch could be used to control the brightness of lights, or the speed of a fan.

 - Alarm Clock

+- Audio Sensor

 - Energy monitoring switch